-Shark conservationist Dr. Misty Calhoun (Danielle Savre) is invited to consult on a top-secret project run by pharmaceutical billionaire Carl Durant (Michael Beach).
+Shark conservationist Doctor Misty Calhoun (Danielle Savre) is invited to consult on a top-secret project run by pharmaceutical billionaire Carl Durant (Michael Beach).
 Calhoun is shocked to discover that the company is using the unpredictable and highly aggressive bull sharks as its test subjects…

-- Returning to the Deep: The Making of Deep Blue Sea 2 featurette
+Returning to the Deep: The Making of Deep Blue Sea 2 featurette

-- Deep Blue Sea 2: Death by Shark featurette
+Deep Blue Sea 2: Death by Shark featurette

 Deep Blue Sea 2 retells the basic story of Deep Blue Sea, just on a much smaller level.
 Whereas Deep Blue Sea featured an army of big, scary sharks, the sequel features one really big shark and a bunch of baby sharks, all of which are cute but deadly.
-Whereas the first film was distinguished by detailed set design that gave the underwater laboratory a lived-in feel, the sequel features a lab that is frequently so dark and under-lit that I often had a hard time distinguishing one actor from another.
+Whereas the first film was distinguished by a detailed set design that gave the underwater laboratory a lived-in feel, the sequel features a lab that is frequently so dark and under-lit that I often had a hard time distinguishing one actor from another.
 Whereas the first film features recognisable actors such as Samuel L. Jackson and Stellan Skarsgard getting eaten by sharks, the sequel features a cast that, with the exception of Michael Beach, is largely unknown.

 And while the entire cast is undeniably talented and does the best that they can with what they’ve been given to work with, everyone in the film is playing a type.
 Michael Beach is Durant, the pharmaceutical billionaire who, despite what happened in the first film, is breeding super-intelligent sharks and drinking their blood.
 (You read that right.)